timofeysie/nextjs-markdown-blog/writings/redux-essentials-app-in-typescript.md

 The above [destructured assignment](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) export might look a little strange to some.
 What it is doing is exporting just the postAdded action which is created by the Redux Toolkit [createSlice function](https://redux-toolkit.js.org/api/createslice) which *generates action creators and action types that correspond to the reducers and state*.
 The only part we need from that is the postAdded action.

 No TypeScript changes need to be made for this update.

+The createSlice is a kind of *magic sauce* in the Redux Toolkit.
+I uses [immer](https://immerjs.github.io/immer/), a small immutable state lib, under the covers so we won't have to worry about mutating the state.
+Writing mutating logic in reducers normally causes bugs elsewhere in an app and doesn't follow the rules of reducers.  createSlice lets us ignore this hard reality.
+You might have your opinions about hiding complexity like this, but it does simplify things without a doubt.

 ### Creating a post id on dispatch